cittie/Leetcode---Python/README.md

 # Leetcode---Python

-Codes for leetcode problems for python
+My codes for leetcode problems in python.